Utah Wilderness

 Fitness and Comfort

-This expedition requires a moderate level of fitness.
-We’ll hike daily—sometimes just a mile or two, other times up to eight miles—through uneven and rugged terrain.
+This workshop requires a moderate level of fitness.
+We’ll hike daily, sometimes just a mile or two through uneven and rugged terrain.
+You should be comfortable walking and/or standing for several hours at a time, good images require a little work!
 You don’t need prior camping experience, but a flexible mindset is essential.
 There will be dirt, weather, and the kind of quiet that only comes when you’re miles from anyone else.

 Meals and Camp Life

-We’ll have limited Starlink access for quick check-ins, but for most of the trip, it’s just us and the desert—exactly how it should be.
+We'll have periodic Starlink access for check-ins, but most of the time it's just us and the desert.

 Required Insurance

-All participants must carry medical and evacuation insurance for the duration of the workshop.
+All participants must carry medical and evacuation insurance for the duration of the workshop, you may choose any carrier but I personally use RedPoint.
 This is a simple but essential safeguard for everyone’s peace of mind when working in remote backcountry terrain.

 Ready to Escape the Ordinary?